 And finally, when will it be launching and what titles will be available at launch?

-PG: We will be launching in July and August and we are busy sourcing content as we speak.
-Kickstarter launches this Friday (19th May) and we already have hundreds of small press creators/publishers signed up to the mailing list (comichaus.com/app) and are in talks with some of the bigger indies.
+PG: We will be launching the Beta version on November 22nd and we have spent the summer sourcing content.
+Since our Kickstarter was successful in May we already had hundreds of small press creators/publishers signed up to the mailing list (comichaus.com/app) and were in talks with some of the bigger indies.
 IDW for example have given us a selection of catalogue for launch, we know we are going to need some ‘names’ to get customers to come and have a look.